jvanheld/IBIS_2024/HOWTO.md

 ### Single-dataset analysis

-For **CHS, GHTS, HTS and SMS experiments**, it is used in the single dataset mode, which detects exceptional motifs, with two crieria of exceptionality :
+For **CHS, GHTS, HTS and SMS experiments**, it is used in the single dataset mode, which detects exceptional motifs, with two criteria of exceptionality :

-- k-mer **over-representation** relative to the background model (the significance of the over-représntation is computed with a binomial test)
+- k-mer **over-representation** relative to the background model (the significance of the over-representation is computed with a binomial test)
 - k-mer **positional bias**¨ along the peak sequences relative to peak center (a chi-squared homogeneity test)

 The k-mers declared significant are then used as seeds to build position-specific scoring matrices (in absolute counts), which are further converted to position frequency matrices (PFM) following the IBIS challenge specifications.